rlingen/ic4-colors-fonts-the-box-model/README.md

       background-position: center center;
     }
   ```
   - `background-attachment` → defines whether the background image should scroll or be fixed.
+Two possible values:
     - scroll
     - fixed
   ```css